Legends of Catherine the Great

-During and after the reign of the flamboyant and powerful Empress Catherine II of Russia, whose long rule led to the modernisation of the Russian Empire, many urban legends arose, some legends based on true events, concerning her sexual behaviour.
+During and after the reign of the Empress Catherine II of Russia, whose long rule led to the modernisation of the Russian Empire, many urban legends arose, some based on true events, concerning her sexual behaviour.

-Catherine had between 10 and 17 male lovers throughout her life, some of whom would reap political benefits from their relationship with her, and many of whom were relatively younger.
-In addition to her sexual relationships, her multiple relationships with Russian nobles, as well as unfounded allegations of her being a nymphomaniac or a libertine, and unfounded rumours that she liked to collect erotic furniture, and an atmosphere of palace intrigue cultivated by her son Paul I of Russia, led to negative portrayals of Catherine.
+Catherine had about 22 male lovers throughout her life, some of whom would reap political benefits from their relationship with her, and many of whom were relatively younger.
+In addition to her sexual relationships, her multiple relationships with Russian nobles, allegations of her being a nymphomaniac or a libertine, rumours that she liked to collect erotic furniture, and an atmosphere of palace intrigue cultivated by her son Paul I of Russia, led to unflattering portrayals of Catherine.

 Some called her the "Messalina of the Neva", while others termed her a nymphomaniac.
 There is also a legend that she died while having sex with a horse.

 Personal life narratives

 Rumours of Catherine's private life had a small basis in the fact that she took many young lovers, even in old age.
-(Lord Byron's Don Juan, around the age of twenty-two, becomes her lover after the siege of Ismail (1790), in a fiction written only about twenty-five years after Catherine's death in 1796.)
+(Lord Byron's Don Juan, around the age of 22, becomes her lover after the siege of Ismail (1790), in a fiction written only about 25 years after Catherine's death in 1796.)
 This practice was not unusual by the court standards of the day, nor was it unusual to use rumour and innuendo of sexual excess politically.
 One of her early lovers, Stanisław August Poniatowski, was later supported by her to become a king of Poland.
+This would not be the last instance of the Queen promoting one of her lovers to political positions in order to solidify her own position and strengthen her support.
+For example, Grigory Orlov, an artillery officer from St. Petersburg; helped the queen in the coup against Peter III, and when the Queen took power, she rewarded him by making him a count, as well as naming him General-In-Chief.

 One unfavourable rumour was that Alexander Dmitriev-Mamonov and her later lovers were chosen by Prince Potemkin himself, after the end of the long relationship Catherine had with Potemkin, where he, perhaps, was her morganatic husband.
-After Mamonov eloped from the 60-year-old Empress with a 16-year-old maid of honour and married her, the embittered Catherine reputedly revenged herself of her rival "by secretly sending policemen disguised as women to whip her in her husband's presence".
-However, another account claims that there is no truth in this story.
+After Mamonov eloped from the 60-year-old Empress with a 16-year-old maid of honour and married her, the embittered Catherine reputedly revenged herself of her rival "by secretly sending policemen disguised as women to whip her in her husband's presence", though another account claims that there is no truth in this story.
+Another unfavorable rumor concerned the legitimacy of her children.
+Many suspected that the queen's children were not in fact fathered by Emperor Peter III, but by some of the lovers she had taken.
+Her children Ana and Alexei were also rumored to be illegitimate, and some historians even question the legitimacy of Paul I, due to the fact he was conceived so late into their marriage.